se-for-sci/se-for-sci.github.io/content/week3/oodesign.md

 ```

 And in fact, when lambda functions (which include capture semantics) were added
-to C++, the need for custom functors really went down.
+to C++, the need for custom functors really decreased.
 However, the class
-version of this is very likely easier to read:
+version of a counter is easier to read:

 `````{tab-set}
 ````{tab-item} Dataclasses